 A breakthrough for supply chain management

 Andy Birtwistle is joining Concentra to head up our Supply Chain Practice.
-Having just picked up the technology category award at the European Supply Chain Excellence Awards for a project he lead over the last 2 years, we are delighted to release the first blog in his series on supply chain analytics.
+Having just picked up the technology category award at the European Supply Chain Excellence Awards for a project he lead over the last 2 years, we are delighted to release his blog on supply chain analytics.

 Good business is built on good decision-making and winning means making more correct judgment calls than the competition.
 This is true from the CEO to the analyst, and nowhere more so than in supply chain.
 There is nothing new here.
 Yet if we all know this, why are businesses struggling to make good supply chain decisions consistently?